MyNameIsMikeGreen/Facebook-Message-Parser/README.md

 * Interface for incorporation into other applications
 * Add support for strings with single-quotes
 * Improve database schema from flat file
+* Add support for passing the system the entire ZIP archive
+* JSON dump variant support